• Does My Blog Look Good In This? - May 2008

 Dave’s Autumn Rice

 Originally I was not going to bother posting this recipe, because it is such a simple thing, and not all that much to look it.
 Never mind that it is delicious and addictive and goes unbelievably well with our favorite skirt steak for a quick and easy autumn dinner.
-Never mind that it is […]
+Never mind that it is an […]

 (Continue reading)